From Sega Retro

-Valkyria Chronicles, called Senjou no Valkyria (戦場のヴァルキュリア) in Japan, is a tactical role-playing game published by Sega, developed by their Sega WOW division exclusively for the PlayStation 3.
-It was released in Japan on April 24, 2008.
+Valkyria Chronicles, called Senjou no Valkyria (戦場のヴァルキュリア) in Japan, is a tactical role-playing game published by Sega, developed by their Sega WOW division.
+It was released on PlayStation 3 in Japan on April 24, 2008.
 A European version was then released on October 31, 2008, followed by a North American version released on November 4, 2008.
 Years later, Sega released a PC port through Steam on November 11th, 2014.
 In 2016 the game was released on PlayStation 4 as Valkyria Chronicles Remastered, or Senjou no Valkyria Remastered (戦場のヴァルキュリア リマスター) in Japan.
 In 2018, a Nintendo Switch port was released with all DLC included.

 The game is set in Europa, a fictional version of World War II Europe, in 1935.
 Because of its abundance of Ragnite ore, which can be refined into a powerful fuel, the neutral nation of Gallia comes under attack from the East Europan Imperial Alliance, which is itself engaged in a war with the Atlantic Federation.
 Players take control of a militia squad of Gallian nationals, dedicated to repelling the invasion.
 The game's visuals, which utilize SEGA's CANVAS graphics engine, resemble a watercolor painting in motion.